kokkonisd/hamming-codec-ip/README.md

 ## About this IP

-This IP implements a simple encoder-decoder pair using [Hamming codes](https://en.wikipedia.org/wiki/Hamming_code) to encode a 4-bit message (which will soon be extended to account for messages of arbitrary length) in order to make it resilient to 1-bit errors.
+This IP implements a simple encoder-decoder pair using [Hamming codes](https://en.wikipedia.org/wiki/Hamming_code) to encode ~~a 4-bit message~~ a message of **arbitrary length** in order to make it resilient to 1-bit errors.
+Specifically, 1-bit errors can always be corrected automatically, and 2-or-more-bit errors can be detected.

 ## How to use